 How do I check the status of my USPS change of address?

-If it has been at least two weeks since filing your change of address form you can call customer support at 1-800-ASK-USPS to be transferred to the post office of the city you previously resided in for a status update.
+If it has been at least two weeks since filing your change of address form checking your usps change of address is easy.
+You can call customer support at 1-800-ASK-USPS to be transferred to the post office of the city you previously resided in for a status update.

-You should also get a confirmation email or letter from the Post Office shortly after filing for a change of address depending on how your change of address form was submitted.
+You should also get a confirmation email or letter from the Post Office shortly after filing for a change of address, depending on how your change of address form was submitted.
+Hang on to your confirmation letter until the mail is properly being forwarded.

 Can I temporarily change my address?